 Here’s a brief video showing some of the many great features of the Instant Pot.

 I have tried a number of different types of foods in the Instant Pot since it arrived here a couple of weeks ago.
-The first dish I tried was Ziti With Ground Beef.
+The first dish I made was Instant Pot Ziti With Ground Beef And Cheese.
 Being able to brown the meat right in the pot where I was going to cook the meal was very convenient.
 Prepping our meal was super simple.
 Brown the meat and onion, add the pasta and sauce, cook and serve.
 And, aside from the Instant Pot itself, no extra pots and pans to wash!
-This dish tasted quite different than when I make it on the stovetop.
+This Instant Pot Ziti With Ground Beef And Cheese tasted quite different than when I make it on the stovetop.
 The meat seemed a bit juicier, the pasta had great texture, and I found the flavor to be better in general.

 I’m looking forward to spending more time with the Instant Pot, getting to know the functions and settings better and really putting it through its paces.
 Be sure to check back for recipes.
 To date I have made two additional pasta dishes, two rice dishes, and two soups – the recipes for all of which will be shared here on From Val’s Kitchen in the near future.